joeytwiddle/significant-white-space/README.md

 - Argument parsing to set options from commandline

+- Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.

 - Clear documentation, detection and warning of problematic code configurations.
 (This will be a list of WONT_FIX examples.)

 - On the radar: We could implement stripping and re-injection of the parenthesis ( and ) surrounding the conditional when we detect certain keywords (if, while).
 This will probably only be applied to single-line expressions.

 - DONE: We could try to avoid appending semicolons to *trailing* comment lines (currently undetected).
 (Just need a regexp that ensures "//" did not appear inside a String.
 Could that ever appear in a regexp literal?
 A pretty naff one if so.
 But if our sws comment symbol was ever changed to e.g. "#" then certainly we would need to check we are not in a regexp as well as not in a String.
 Some languages even have a meaningful $#, but we could demand a gap before the "#" to address that.)

+- But this still leaves us with the problem that trailing comment lines will not get semicolon injection or stripping of semicolons or curlies.
+To address this, we should "remove" trailing comments when considering application of said features.

 - We could ask HelpfulReader to attempt to track when we are inside a multi-line comment.

-- Refactor to tidy the code up into neat classes, and expose the tool for use in file-free environments.